viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

    This should output a list of one or more USB devices attached to your board, for example `usb-1a86_USB_Serial-if00-port0`.
    If the air quality sensor is the only device plugged into your board, you can be confident that the only device listed is the correct one.
-   If you have multiple devices plugged into different USB ports, you may need to do some trial and error or unplug something to figure out which path to use.
+   If you have multiple devices plugged into different USB ports, you may need to choose one path and test it, or unplug something, to figure out which path to use.

    Now that you have found the identifier, put the full path to the device into your config, for example: